mcantelon/node-uam/Readme.md

-# lam: local web application manager
+# uam: unhosted web application manager

 NOTE: only opens browsers on Linux and OS X currently.